Tookbaegee/munchhunt_web/README.md

 ## Running on Deployment Server (LINUX ONLY!!!
 Do NOT use root user.)

-Preface: Ensure ports 80 and 443 are open (HTTP and HTTPS), and that you are using
+Preface: Ensure ports 80 and 443 are open (HTTP and HTTPS), and that you are using a non-root user.
+You could use root user, but it's best to have the site files owned by a non-root user.

 1. Type the following commands to make sure everything is set up properly: